-RESULTS AND DISCUSSION
+A. RESULTS AND DISCUSSION

 The results showed that the success of community forest development in Probolinggo Regency was caused by the alignment of steps in the three supporting elements, namely PT.
 Kutai Timber Indonesia (PT.
 KTI), and farmers who own land, as well as religious figures who mediate these two elements.
 During the pioneering period, the roles displayed by religious figures were as filters for the incoming culture, as mediators, communicators, and investors.
 At the next stage, namely during the growth period, the role that emerges is the role as an organizer (organizer) is more dominant, in addition to the role of arbitration, namely as a conflict arbiter.
-Finally, during the processing of international ecolabel certificates, religious figures still carry out their roles as organizers and arbitrators, while the role of religious scholars is merely non-active symbolic leader in the administration of international ecolabel certificate.
+Finally, during the processing of international ecolabel certificates, religious figures still carry out their roles as organizers and arbitrators, while the role of religious scholars is merely nonactive symbolic leader in the administration of international ecolabel certificate.

 In other words, the research results show the phenomenon that (1) religious figures participate and have an important role in the development of community forests in Probolinggo Regency, (2) the involvement of religious figures is followed by the participation of farming communities in the research area on a massive scale, and (3) in the continuum of time from the pioneering period to the international ecolabel certificate management period, the quality of the role of religious figures has decreased from the role of decision-making, decisive, and active to only symbolic roles.
-Departing from these three phenomena, three questions emerge which will become the basis for formulating propositions.
-The three questions are (1) what motivates religious figures to be involved in community forest development, (2) why is the involvement, support,
+Departing form these three phenomena, three questions are (1) what motivates religious figures to be involved in community forest development, (2) why is the involvement, support,